 where $\mathbf{Y}_{t+1:t+q}$ is the ground truth (observed target vector) during training, $\widehat{\mathbf{Y}}_{t+1:t+q}^{(j)}$ is the in-sample predicted $j^{th}$ trajectory (an independent sample drawn from the model's predicted distribution), $M$ is the total number of forecasts in the forecast ensemble $(j = 1, 2, \ldots, M)$, and the exponent $\beta\in (0,2)$.
 The empirical energy score (ES) loss computes the loss between all (batches of) sequences of ground truth observations and in-sample predictions in $\mathcal{D}$ as follows:

 where $\textbf{Y}_i$ is the ground truth sequence of length $q$ (second element of the $i^{th}$ tuple in $\mathcal{D}$) and $\widehat{\textbf{Y}}_i^{(j)}$ is its predicted value.

-We empirically illustrate the benefits of ES loss over standard data loss such as mean squared error (MSE) in probabilistic forecasting using a toy example in Appendix \ref{appendix:esloss}.
-Since the loss function \eqref{eqn:esloss} is differentiable almost everywhere, standard backpropagation is used to optimize the objective and learn the weights of the proposed models.
-The full end-to-end training loop of the proposed models is given in Algorithm \ref{alg:training_procedure} in Appendix \ref{appendix:algo}.
+We empirically illustrate the benefits of ES loss over standard data loss such as mean squared error (MSE) in probabilistic forecasting through an ablation study in Sec. \ref{sec:ablation} and a toy example in Appendix \ref{appendix:esloss}.
+Since the loss function in \eqref{eqn:esloss} is differentiable almost everywhere, standard backpropagation is used to optimize the objective and learn the weights of the proposed models.
+The full end-to-end training loop of the proposed models is given in Algorithm \ref{alg:training_procedure} in Appendix \ref{appendix:algo}. \\

-\begin{remark} Model selection among the proposed frameworks is contingent upon the specific trade-off between interpretability and the complexity of spatial dependencies inherent in the data.
+\begin{remark}[Model selection] Model selection among the proposed frameworks is contingent upon the specific trade-off between data size, interpretability, and the complexity of spatial dependencies inherent in the data.